radview/webload-documentation/docs/analytics/generating_charts.md

 You can create a new interactive regression chart based on the Blank Regression Template.
 An interactive regression chart is both interactive, which means it enables you to analyze and customize the graph; and it is also a regression chart which means that it compares one selected session to all other specified session.

-The Blank Regression Template can be modified or you can use it to create additional custom interactive regression templates, as described in[` `*Creating an Interactive Regression Template from the Blank Regression Template* ](#_page56_x54.00_y276.04)on page[ 57.](#_page56_x54.00_y276.04) Although you can modify any regression template to create your own custom regression template, the Blank Regression Template is unique in that it is interactive.
+The Blank Regression Template can be modified or you can use it to create additional custom interactive regression templates, as described in[Creating an Interactive Regression Template from the Blank Regression Template](#creating-a-regression-chart-from-the-blank-regression-template).
+Although you can modify any regression template to create your own custom regression template, the Blank Regression Template is unique in that it is interactive.

 **To generate a regression chart based on the Blank Regression Template:**